UqFintech/ALGOJAM-2025-PUBLIC/README.md

 - **/competition_documents**
   Contains competition public documentation and resources.
 - **/trader_interface**
-  Contains relevant competitor code.
-Simulation.py runs your implementation of the algorithm.py file.
+  Contains relevant competitor code: simulation.py runs your implementation of the algorithm.py file.
-- ***/trader_interface/data***
+- **/trader_interface/data**
   Contains all data for the first simulated year of trading.

 ---